Benjamin is best reached by email. Please do not call the phone number listed.

 present some promising preliminary results

-Gudi, SLKC, Ojha, S, Sidra, Johnston, B & Williams, MA 2017, 'A proactive robot tutor based on emotional intelligence', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Springer, Korea, pp. 113-120.View/Download from: UTS OPUS or Publisher's site
+Gudi, SLKC, Ojha, S, Sidra, Johnston, B & Williams, MA 2017, 'A proactive robot tutor based on emotional intelligence', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Springer, Korea, pp. 113-120.View/Download from: Publisher's site

 © Springer International Publishing AG, part of Springer Nature 2019.
 In recent years, social robots are playing a vital role in various aspects of acting as a companion, assisting in regular tasks, health, interaction, teaching, etc. Coming to the case of robot tutor, the actions of the robot are limited.
 It may not fully understand the emotions of the student.
 It may continue to give lecture even though the user is bored or left away from the robot.
 This situation makes a user feel that robot cannot supersede a human being because it is not in a position to understand emotions.
 To overcome this issue, in this paper, we present an Emotional Classification System (ECS) where the robot adapts to the mood of the user and behaves accordingly by becoming proactive.
 It works based on the emotion tracked by the robot using its emotional intelligence.
 A robot as a sign language tutor scenario is considered to assist speech and hearing impairment people for validating our model.
 Real-time implementations and analysis are further discussed by considering Pepper robot as a platform.

-Ojha, S, Gudi, SLKC, Vitale, J, Williams, MA & Johnston, B 2019, 'I remember what you did: A behavioural guide-robot', Advances in Intelligent Systems and Computing, pp. 273-282.View/Download from: UTS OPUS or Publisher's site
+Ojha, S, Gudi, SLKC, Vitale, J, Williams, MA & Johnston, B 2018, 'I remember what you did: A behavioural guide-robot', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Kuala Lumpur, Malaysia, pp. 273-282.View/Download from: Publisher's site

 © Springer International Publishing AG, part of Springer Nature 2019.
 Robots are coming closer to human society following the birth of emerging field called Social Robotics.
 Social Robotics is a branch of robotics that specifically pertains to the design and development of robots that can be employed in human society for the welfare of mankind.
 The applications of social robots may range from household domains such as elderly and child care to educational domains like personal psychological training and tutoring.
 It is crucial to note that if such robots are intended to work closely with young children, it is extremely important to make sure that these robots teach not only the facts but also important social aspects like knowing what is right and what is wrong.
 It is because we do not want to produce a generation of kids that knows only the facts but not morality.
 In this paper, we present a mechanism used in our computational model (i.e EEGS) for social robots, in which emotions and behavioural response of the robot depends on how one has previously treated a robot.
 For example, if one has previously treated a robot in a good manner, it will respond accordingly while if one has previously mistreated the robot, it will make the person realise the issue.
 A robot with such a quality can be very useful in teaching good manners to the future generation of kids.